The Idea of the Week

 On the other hand, deep breathing “turns off” the stress response (a.k.a. the fight-or-flight response) and allows us to relax and recharge.

-This article, The Benefits of Deep Breathing, shares the benefits of deep breathing and explains how deep breathing works.
+This article shares the benefits of deep breathing and explains how it works.
 The article also includes three apps that will guide you through breathing exercises (so you don’t have to remember them all!), including iBreathe, Breath+ Simple Breath Trainer, and Breathe for the Apple Watch.

 Practice of the Week